ninjaa/tule_test/README.md

 The output subdirectory is in gitignore so you can keep dumping files into it and then truncating it to test.

+## Notes

+- I added an optional timezone to the Timestamp, so the values EST and UTC work fine at the end eg '10/5/12 12:31:11 UTC'.
+But I didn't test a range of TZ formats so beyond 3 letter codes, I'm not sure what will be accepted.